illialarka/dotgdb/README.md

 # dotgdb

 The proof-of-concept of queryable Mono Soft Debugger client (command tool).
+Tool is suitable for data driven programs.

 ## Getting started